 Figure 3.
-Surfclam landings (total and EEZ) during 1965-2020, and preliminary 2020.4
+Surfclam landings (total and EEZ) during 1965-2020, and preliminary 2021.
+Note: Due to incomplete/unavailable CAMS data in 2021, the Total for 2021 is not accurate.

 Figure 4.
 Surfclam stock assessment regions and NEFSC shellfish survey strata.
 The shaded strata are where surfclam are found.